Foot Pronation, position of the cranial bones and the development of headaches

 For nearly a decade now I have suspected a link between orthotic intervention and cranial topography.

 This current radiographic study demonstrates that link.

-My area of research has been principally restricted to the ascending distortional patterns (e.g., coming from the feet).
-I have mapped out the pure (textbook) descriptions of the distortional patterns resulting from either the PreClinical Clubfoot Deformity or the Primus Metatarsus Supinatus (aka Rothbarts) Foot.
+My area of research has been principally restricted to the ascending distortion patterns (e.g., coming from the feet).
+I have mapped out the pure (textbook) descriptions of the distortion patterns resulting from either the PreClinical Clubfoot Deformity or the Primus Metatarsus Supinatus (aka Rothbarts) Foot.

-However, rarely do we clinically see pure textbook pathologies (e.g., pure ascending or descending distortional patterns).
-Usually chronic pain patients have a mixed postural distortional patterns (concurrently ascending and descending patterns) resulting in a skewed postural distortional pattern.
+However, rarely do we clinically see pure textbook pathologies (e.g., pure ascending or descending distortion patterns).
+Usually, chronic pain patients have a mixed postural distortion pattern (concurrently ascending and descending patterns) resulting in a skewed postural distortion pattern.

 To understand these skewed patterns, we must first understand the pure patterns.
 Then we can make sense of the mixed patterns.

 In my Cranio paper, you can see the divergencies resulting from treating only one of the skewed postural patterns (they increase, which clinically manifests as increased symptomatology).
 That is why it is so important to maintain a global perspective when reversing the postural distortions.

 Rothbart BA 2006.
 Cranial lesions initiated by abnormal foot motion.
 Price-Pottinger Foundation, Journal Health and Healing Wisdom 30(1):6-7